Georges Messi

-Georges Parfait Mbida Messi (born 8 December 1980) is a Cameroonian former footballer who played as a midfielder.
+Georges Parfait Mbida Messi (born 8 December 1980) is a Cameroonian former professional footballer who played as a midfielder.

 Club career

-Born in Yaoundé, Messi started playing professionally with hometown clubs Tonnerre Yaoundé and Canon Yaoundé, having a spell abroad in between with Çaykur Rizespor.
-He featured scarcely during the 2000–01 season, as the Turkish Süper Lig team finished in ninth position.
+Born in Yaoundé, Messi started playing with his hometown clubs Tonnerre Yaoundé and Canon Yaoundé, having a spell abroad in between with Çaykur Rizespor.
+He appeared scarcely during the 2000–01 season, as the Turkish Süper Lig team finished in ninth position.

-After leaving Canon, Messi played in Belgium with K.S.C.
-Lokeren Oost-Vlaanderen, but featured very rarely for the Pro League side.
-After a few months in Qatar he moved to Portugal, signing for S.C.
-Olhanense of the Segunda Liga and appearing in an average of 12 games in his first two seasons.
+Subsequently, Messi represented K.S.C.
+Lokeren Oost-Vlaanderen in Belgium, but featured very rarely for the Pro League side.
+After a few months in Qatar, he moved to Portugal and signed for S.C.
+Olhanense of the Segunda Liga, appearing in an average of 12 games in his first two seasons.

 Messi had one of the best years as a professional in the 2008–09 campaign, scoring twice in 27 matches – mainly as a substitute – as the Algarve club returned to the Primeira Liga after 34 years.
-In January 2010 he left Olhanense and joined G.D.
-Interclube in Angola, with the Luanda team winning the Girabola championship shortly after.
+In January 2010, he left Olhanense and joined G.D.
+Interclube in Angola, with the Luanda-based team winning the Girabola championship shortly after.